msg-byu/getting-started/README.md

 start to contribute to your project.
 One way to ensure that new code revisions don't break your codes functionality is Continuous Integration (CI).
-The idea is that every time anyone pushes to your git repository or submits a pull request the CI service will run all your unit tests and let you know if they still pass.
+The idea is that every time anyone pushes to your git repository or creates a pull request the CI service will run all your unit tests and let you know if they still pass.
 The CI provider I'll cover here is called [Travis CI](https://travis-ci.org/).